ARMATURE’s John Gilroy interviews Larry Benson from LexisNexis on WFED 1500 AM

 “Federal Tech Talk with John Gilroy” airs every Tuesday morning at 11:00.

 Larry Benson, Director of Strategic Alliances from LexisNexis, shows how one can take data, see the outliers, and take action.
 Last year Larry met with some state and federal IT professionals who wanted to know how to keep up with all the fraud that was going on in the Unites States.
 He decided that a good way was to come up with a site that gave daily information on the incredibly creative criminals here in America.
-The net result is a site called
+The net result is a site called Fraud of the Day.

 Here are some of the fascinating stories LexisNexis has uncovered: